eversonsilva7/RegistrationApp/README.md

 - **Hangfire for Background Jobs:**
   - Utilized Hangfire for managing background jobs, enhancing the system's ability to handle asynchronous tasks efficiently.

+## Unit testing
+- Add xUnit for unit tests.
+- Add Sonarqube to validade code coverage and improvements.